kirillseva/NoBot/developer_guide.md

 2. Create a view.
 The view is what the user will see on the screen.
 From a developer's perspective a view is an html template.
 Play framework allows to generate html based on the request and the data that's served to the template.
-For more information please refer to the [Play Framework's documentation](http://www.playframework.com/documentation/2.3.x/Home).
+Please see the [official documentation](http://www.playframework.com/documentation/2.3.x/ScalaTemplates) for more information about how templates work.

 3. Register your view with the system by modifying the **widgetry.scala.html** view and the **Widget.scala** model.